doolin/hrecipe/readme.txt

 == Screenshots ==

-1. Blue Corn Pozole recipe displayed with hRecipe formatting in post.
+1. Blue Corn Pozole recipe displayed with hRecipe formatting in blog post.
 2. Adding general information about your recipe.
 3. Listing the ingredients and explaining how to prepare your recipe.
 4. Helpful information for your readers.